What is osteopathy?

 What do I need to wear?
 Do I need to bring anything with me?

 Osteopaths need to be able to observe how your body moves by seeing how joints, muscles and skin move.
 Osteopaths also need to conduct testing to make sure that your nerves are functioning properly and this can involve testing to make sure that your sense of touch is working properly.
 Some clothing can limit your mobility during treatment.
 For these reasons it is normal for Osteopaths to ask you to remove some clothing, click here for more information from the Institute of Osteopaths.
 Sometimes this may involve dressing down to your underwear.
 James can provide a gown if preferred and you can wear this throughout your appointment.
 Some patients prefer to wear or bring with them shorts/sports bras or alternative thin tight fitting clothing.
 Please discuss this with James if you are at all concerned and remember your preferences will always be accommodated.
 Some patients bring a list of accidents, surgery, illnesses with dates with them.
 James will ask about any accidents, injuries, illnesses or surgery that you have experienced back into your childhood.
 Muscles and joints often remain affected for decades after these incidents.
 Patients often find it difficult to remember the names of their medication and find it easier to bring a list with them.
 If you have any medical reports or scan/x-ray results then please bring them with you.

 Do you treat children, babies and pregnant women?

 Yes, I treat many children and pregnant women.
 You will need to attend treatment as a chaperone if the patient is 16 years or under.
-Unfortunately, I do not treat babies as this is a specialised area.
+Unfortunately, I do not treat babies under 5 years old.

 Does treatment hurt?
 Do you use 'clunks' and 'clicks'?